ViRb3/dnEditor/README.md

  - [ ] Add resources support.

 ##Credits and thanks:
+ - 0xd4d (dnlib) for the epic library that made this whole project possible and the time he took to help me.
+ Yes, if dnlib didn't exist, this would have only been a fancy dream.
  - WiCKY Hu (Simple Assembly Explorer) for his amazing piece of work.
 I "borrowed" many ideas and features from there, for which I hope I won't have done any bad.
- - 0xd4d (dnlib) for the epic library that made this whole project possible.
-Yes, if that didn't exist, this would have only been your fancy dream.
  - yck1509 (dnSpy & dnlib fork) for the first dnlib-based assembly decompiler.
 That definitely served me as a reference of dnlib itself and what I wasn't sure how to do.
 I am also using "a fork of his fork of dnlib", though I use none of his implementations.
 Still worth mentioning.